josslynq/AiHackathon/README.md

 ## Overview

 **Vernacular** is an interactive web-based language learning platform that leverages **AI to preserve and teach underrepresented languages**.
-Our first implementation focuses on **Bengali**, integrating conversation, pronunciation, and vocabulary tools into a single immersive experience.
+Our first implementation focuses on Bengali, integrating conversation, pronunciation, and vocabulary tools into a single immersive experience.

-The project uses **AI-powered tutoring**, **speech recognition**, and **text-to-speech** to create an engaging, accessible learning journey with the long-term goal of expanding to other languages like **Punjabi, Urdu, and Swahili**.
+The project uses AI-powered tutoring, speech recognition, and text-to-speech to create an engaging, accessible learning journey with the long-term goal of expanding to other languages like **Punjabi, Urdu, and Swahili**.

 ---